Go to Jordan's main page,

 Desperate, he sought for another body to live in.
 The only one available was that of a beggar who had just starved to death not far away.
 As a Daoist magician, Lǐ was able to live without much food, so a starving body was fine.
 But quite aside from that, the thing was a mess: It was ugly and scarred, with a large, slightly pointed and very bald head and huge, sunken eyes.
 Its skin was scabrous with disease.
 Its clothes were tattered and grimy.
 And it was missing part of one leg.

-But it was the only body available, he had to make do with it, at least for the time being.
+But it was the only body available, so he had to make do with it, at least for the time being.
 He was accustomed to being strong and dazzlingly handsome, and he hoped he could get the Queen Mother of the West or Lǎozǐ to find him a better one.

 (Some people say that he did in fact find a beautiful body, but it was female and in a moment of gallantry, he surrendered it to a female spirit who was also in need of a body, and that is why he was left with only the beggar.)